 You Are Not Your Diagnosis…

-Dr. Bernie Siegel said “A diagnosis is just an opinion.”
+Dr. Bernie Siegel says “A diagnosis is just an opinion.”
 But it is so easy to take on a label; my Irritable Bowel Syndrome, my arthritic knees, my breast cancer… When is a diagnosis helpful information, and when does it take over our identity?

 When I first began working with people preparing for breast cancer surgery many years ago, I realized that it is all about re-framing.
 How we take a potentially traumatic, invasive process and re-frame it into a healing ritual.
 So how can we take a diagnosis, a label that defines one aspect of our current or past reality and re-frame it into something that empowers us, that opens us to new possibilities?